clemsos/writings/_quora/2015-08-05-I-want-to-start-learning-about-MEAN-what-are-some-great-projects-to-start-with-or-some-advanced-projects.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to I want to start learning about MEAN, what are some great projects to start with or some advanced projects? - Quora
+    I want to start learning about MEAN, what are some great projects to start with or some advanced projects? - Quora
 ---